-RATIONALE FOR VACCINE: A common cause of death in the 1920s, the vaccine was implemented in the 1940s and virtually eliminated the disease.
+RATIONALE FOR VACCINE: Diphtheria was a common cause of death in the 1920s; the vaccine was implemented in the 1940s and virtually eliminated the disease.

 • Tetanus: A disease caused by a bacterium that makes a toxin.
 The toxin triggers muscle spasms that can interfere with breathing, cause suffocation, and damage the heart.